 Sub-block bandwidth: The bandwidth of one sub-block.

 Sub-block gap: A frequency gap between two consecutive sub-blocks within an RF bandwidth, where the RF requirements in the gap are based on co-existence for un-coordinated operation.

+UE-specific channel bandwidth: a UE channel bandwidth configured within an NR carrier as part of serving cell configuration.

 UE transmission bandwidth configuration: Set of resource blocks located within the UE channel bandwidth which may be used for transmitting or receiving by the UE.